sraboni-bhuiyan/sraboni-bhuiyan/README.md

 ### Hi there 👋

-I'm **Sraboni Bhuiyan**, studying in MSc in Computer Science at University of Bonn.
+I'm **Sraboni Bhuiyan**, studying MSc in Computer Science at University of Bonn.
 My studies are focused on Intelligent Systems (Machine Learning and Data).

 🔭 I'm currently working as a Software Tester Werkstudent (Student-assistant) in [ip.labs GmbH](https://www.iplabs.de/en/).
 I have now 2 years of experience working with Software Testing & Quality Assurance.